Apple Logo Meaning and History of Apple Emblem

 Apple Logo Meaning: Is the bite a reference to Alan Turing?

-The internet is full of articles linking the Apple logo’s bite with Alan Turing – the famous mathematician who invented the codebreaking machine and played a key role in World War II.
-However, he was convicted of homosexuality which was a criminal offense in the UK at the time.
-This entire episode had a profound impact and left him disheartened.
-On 8 June 1954, Turing was found dead with a half-eaten apple beside his bed, and cyanide poisoning was established as the cause of his death.
+The internet abounds with articles that associate the bite in the Apple logo with Alan Turing, the renowned mathematician who invented the codebreaking machine and played a pivotal role in World War II.
+However, Turing’s life took a tragic turn as he faced a conviction for homosexuality, which was a criminal offense in the UK at the time.
+This episode deeply affected him, leaving him despondent.
+On June 8, 1954, Turing was discovered deceased with a partially eaten apple by his bedside, and the cause of death was determined to be cyanide poisoning.

 Apple Logo Evolution: Changes in subsequent years